 It’s common knowledge that with a consistent, gentle skin care routine, you can significantly reduce the appearance of acne, but there is no cure that can guarantee clear skin forever.
-That said – it’s good to try everything, so how effective are different supplements for acne?
+That said – experts agree a multi-pronged strategy to combat acne is the best approach, and evidence shows certain minerals and vitamins can help.
+For convenience, you may consider taking a supplement for acne, but how effective are different supplements for acne?
 And are they worth a shot?

 What Exactly Are Supplements?